docker/docs/docker-hub/download-rate-limit.md

 Docker Hub also has an overall rate limit to protect the application and infrastructure.
-This limit applies to all requests to Hub properties including web pages, APIs, image pulls.
+This limit applies to all requests to Hub properties including web pages, APIs, and image pulls.
 The limit is applied per-IP, and while the limit changes over time depending on load and other factors, it's in the order of thousands of requests per minute.
 The overall rate limit applies to all users equally